-You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself napter 8 Your rights and responsibilities
+You have the right to give instructions about what is to be done if you are not able to make medical decisions for yourself you become unable to make decisions for yourself.

 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
 This means that, if you want to, you can: